11 Must Eat & Food to Try in Madrid

 Other ones like Mercado de San Ildefonso, Mercado de San Anton and Mercado de San Miguel have been converted in hip gourmet markets where you can eat delicious tapas in a cool setting.

 You can either go for grocery shopping or enjoy freshly prepared meals or tapas at the market stalls.
+It’s a must, even if you only have 24 hours in Madrid.

 I hope some of these, admittedly very personal, highlights of my stay in Madrid could convince you to try some of Madrid’s local specialties.